Keeping Your Skin Safe This Summer

 Big floppy hats are totally in right now.
 So are big sunglasses.
 Buy one of each!
 The bigger the better.
 Wearing a hat will help protect your head and face (and maybe neck and shoulders depending on how big your hat is) and sunglasses will protect your eyes.
 Plus, with your new accessories, not only will you be protected, you’ll look great too.

-We know it’s hot outside during the summer, but try to cover up as much as you can.
-Buy light weight clothing that will cover your shoulders (and whatever other body parts you can manage).
+I know it’s hot outside during the summer, but try to cover up as much as you can.
+Buy lightweight clothing that will cover your shoulders (and whatever other body parts you can manage).

 Apply and reapply your sunscreen.
-You should get into the habit of putting your sunscreen on about 15 minutes before you head outside.
+You should get into the habit of putting on sunscreen about 15 minutes before you head outside.
 Make sure to wear SPF 30 or higher (50 is better) and reapply every two hours.
 Don’t forget your feet, hands, ears, and neck when applying your sunscreen.
-You should also wear a chap stick with SPF to protect your lips from being burned.
+You should also wear a chap stick with SPF, like the COTZ Lip Balm SPF 45, to protect your lips from being burned.

 Get rid of your obsession with being tan.
 While you may think your tan looks good now, don’t forget about how your behavior will affect what you look like in the future.
-Just think about what your skin will look like in 20 years from now if you continue laying in the sun everyday – wrinkly and leathery and old.
+Just think about what your skin will look like in 20 years from now if you continue laying in the sun everyday – wrinkly, leathery and old.
+Keep in mind that 90% of skin aging comes from the sun.
+Yes, 90%!
 If you want to stay looking younger for longer and have beautiful, envy-inspiring skin long after all your friends start complaining about their wrinkles, ditch the tan mindset now.
 Hey, in many Asian countries, the whiter your skin, the better (many Asians even use products to make their skin look whiter).
 They think tans look terrible.
 Let’s start thinking like them because pale skin is beautiful and definitely healthier!

 Make sure to stay hydrated and drink a lot of water when it’s hot outside.
 The more you hydrate the healthier your skin will look and feel.
 This advice goes for all year round.